-Teams integration to improve coordination and expedite the boarding process
+Teams integration to improve coordination and collaboration of front line workers

 Boarding a plane can be the most chaotic aspect of air travel.
 From double booked seats to bags needing to be checked at the gate — or passengers arriving from late connecting flights — any number of factors could slow down the process.
 In a situation where timing is key to succes, it is necessary to coordinate between multiple teams to ensure planes depart on time.

-This Teams/3rd Party intergration demonstrates the breath and scope of the product so well, it was presented as part of Rajesh Jha's keynote presentation at Build 2019
+This Teams/3rd Party intergration demonstrates the breadth and scope of the product so well, it was presented as part of Rajesh Jha's keynote presentation at Build 2019

-During boarding, flight attendants communicate with multiple groups or individuals.
+During boarding, flight attendants need to communicate with multiple groups and have private conversations.
 At present this requires switching back and forth between a variety tools.

 • Envisioning participant